Maurice Janin

 Pierre-Thiébaut-Charles-Maurice Janin (19 October 1862 – 28 April 1946) was a French general (from April 20, 1916) and military commander who was the chief of the Allied military mission in Siberia during the Russian Civil War.
-He is known for his betrayal of the Russian Supreme Leader Alexander Kolchak by giving him to the Soviet revolutionary committee to be executed in Irkutsk.
+He is known for his command of the Czechoslovak Legion during the Revolt of the Czechoslovak Legion.

 Biography

 Pierre Thiébaut Charles Maurice Janin was born in Paris on the 19 October 1862. studied at Special Military School at Saint-Cyr, which he graduated in 1882.

 In 1912, He briefly worked as an instructor at the Saint Petersburg military academy.
 He then served in the 31st and 123rd Infantry Regiments before and during the first world war.
 He fought in the Battle of the Yser in 1914 and was victorious.
 Shortly after the battle he was made deputy chief of staff at the French army headquarters.

 In April 1916, the French president Poincáre sent him to Russia as the commander of the French military mission.
 The aims of the mission were to help Romania join the war on the Entente's side and to improve the tactical training of the Russian army.
 Janin met Tsar Nicholas II and found him to not know much about the state of his own army saying that "He was very poorly informed about current events.
 He had no opportunity to form his own judgment of the facts.
 He did not read newspapers, but only excerpts from newspapers.
 We can compare it to how daily light penetrates a dark cellar through a small window."